cran-task-views/WebTechnologies/WebTechnologies.md

 - *Twitter*:
   `r pkg("rtweet")` provides an interface through its API.
-  `r github("gvegayon/twitterreport")` (not on CRAN) focuses on report generation based on Twitter data.
+  `r github("gvegayon/twitterreport")` focuses on report generation based on Twitter data.
   `r pkg("streamR")` allows users to access Twitter's filter, sample, and user streams, and to parse the output into data frames.
   OAuth authentication is supported.
   `r pkg("graphTweets")` produces a network graph from a data.frame of tweets.
-  `r github("pablobarbera/twitter_ideology")` (not on CRAN) implements a political ideology scaling measure for specified Twitter users.
+  `r github("pablobarbera/twitter_ideology")` implements a political ideology scaling measure for specified Twitter users.
 - *Facebook*:
   `r pkg("Rfacebook")`
 - *Instagram*: